Apples on the tree in a apple orchard

 Apple picking is fun for all ages!

 I’m not one to ever drink apple cider except when I am in Julian as it is by far the best fresh apple cider you will ever have.
-They press the apples and bottle it so that you are drinking it fresh the next day.
+They press the apples and bottle it so that you can drink it fresh the next day.

 The apple cider from Apple Lane Orchards that I tried that day was made with Gala, Jonathan, and Gravenstein apples.
 You can also get this apple cider in town at various places.